Security Onion

 • Resource-intensive

-What is the difference between Security Onion and other security distributions?
+What is the difference between Zeek and Bro?

 What is Security Onion?

 Security Onion is a free and open-source Linux distribution designed for threat hunting, enterprise security monitoring, and log management.
-It provides a comprehensive platform for security professionals to detect and respond to potential threats in real-time.
-With its robust feature set and intuitive interface, Security Onion has become a popular choice among security teams and incident responders.
+It provides a comprehensive platform for security professionals to monitor, analyze, and respond to security threats in real-time.
+With its robust feature set and customizable architecture, Security Onion has become a popular choice among security teams and incident responders.

 Installation Guide